fedora-infra/nuancier/doc/about.rst

 Contributors
 ~~~~~~~~~~~~

-Nuancier-lite is the results of a team effort started by Jenn and Gnookii
+Nuancier is the results of a team effort started by Jenn and Gnookii
 and followed by a number of contributors.

+It was first named ``nuancier-lite`` and renamed to ``nuancier`` when support
+for uploads and moderation was added.

 On September 23 2013, the list looks as follow: